Skip to main content

 Course summary

-The contact time for this course is five full days over three months.
-You'll be offered the choice of studying at Level 6 or Level 7, depending on your experience.
+This course offers the choice of studying at Level 6 or 7, depending on your experience.

-When you complete the course, you'll receive a Certificate to show that you have gained 20 credits at your chosen level.
-You may be able to transfer these credits to a diploma or degree course.
+When you complete the course, you'll receive a certificate to show you've gained 20 credits.
+You may be able to transfer these credits to a diploma or degree.

 What you'll study